diasdmhub/Zabbix_Out_of_The_Box/monitor/link_quality/README.md

 2. ⚠️ Configure the `{$ICMP.ADDRESS.LIST}` macro with IPs or DNS addresses separated by commas (`,`).
     - **Example**: `1.2.3.4,5.6.7.8,target.domain,public.com`
 3. The master item is updated once a day to reflect any changes in the host macro.
     - If the macro is changed, it is possible to run the "_Execute Now_" command and update the list.
-This executes the discovery rule.
+This will execute the discovery rule.

-> Below are some of the major BigTech domains commonly used to test Internet connectivity.
+> Below are some of the major BigTech domains that are commonly used to test Internet connectivity.

 > - Google - `connectivitycheck.gstatic.com`
 > - Cloudflare - `engage.cloudflareclient.com`